coverclock/com-diag-concha/README.md

 # Implementations

-* Sink, Source - generic interfaces to write, read, and push.
+* Sink, Source - generic interfaces to write, read, and push a single byte.
 * DescriptorSink, DescriptorSource - implements Sink and Source using a file descriptor or a socket.
 * StreamSink, StreamSource - implements Sink and Source using a FILE * object.
 * FileSink, FileSource - implements a StreamSink and StreamSource using a file.